Visa

 Climate

 Weather in Kyoto in May means comfortable temperatures, ranging from 17°C (63°F) to 25°C (77°F), creating ideal conditions for exploring the historical and cultural riches of the region.
 There is some chance of rainfall and evenings can be cooler so layers are advised.
+For excursions we recommend sensible shoes and a rain jacket.

 Dress code